-Chef Diego Telles wanted to be a professional cook "since forever."
-For the past 16 years, after traveling to Spain and Denmark to study cooking, Diego puts his personal mark on each dish.
+Chef Diego Telles travelled to Spain and Denmark to study cooking.
+For 16 years he has turned each dish into a small story or a trip.
 That is the philosophy of Flor de Lis, a restaurant that has positioned itself in only five years as a place to try outstanding signature cuisine.
 "With our food we recreate the Popol Vuh, a Mayan book that we all read as children," he says.
-The inspiration came when rereading the passage in which the twins Hun-Camé and Vucub-Camé travel to Xibalbá (the underworld) and Hun-Camé's head is turned into a tree.

-This tree impregnates the daughter of one of the lords of the underworld.
-To flee from punishment, she burns a red sap she finds in the fruits, which give off a delicious smell and protect her.
 This story comes to live on the sweet and steaming corn croquettes with quesillo.
-However, the dishes change according to the season: "Our corn, squash and beans come from Guatemalan crops, so we use what the earth gives us."
-Herbs, spices and mushrooms are grown in pots or collected in a vegetable garden in the city.
-Without a doubt, the tomato confit, the only permanent dish on the menu, is a must: a nixtamalized, fermented and pickled sweet "that takes you back to your childhood," says Diego.
+However, the dishes change according to the season: herbs, spices and mushrooms are grown in pots or collected in a vegetable garden in the city.
+Without a doubt, the tomato confit, the only permanent dish on the menu, is a must: a nixtamalized, fermented and pickled sweet "that takes you back to your childhood," according to Diego.

 Twenty-five years ago, a Greek man opened a Guatemalan restaurant: Demetrio Moliviatis traveled through the 22 departments of the country to taste their seasoning, learn about its ingredients and fall in love with food.
 He is the father of the current chef, Mirciny Moliviatis, who explains how typical Guatemalan dishes are prepared by a Greek family: "My father is more Guatemalan than anyone, because he decided to be one."
 She grew up surrounded by pots and pans, bubbling soups and aromatic spices.
 To perfect her vocation, she traveled to Spain and trained with chef stars such as Karlos Arguiñano and Juan Mari Arzak.

-Upon returning to her country, she became aware of its culinary wealth.
-Now she walks through market squares, orchards and regions to select chili peppers, tomatoes, spices, beans and other products that will turn into a kak'ik (a slightly spicy soup with turkey) or a suban'ik (a tamale served in mazán leaves).
-She has also toured Guatemala with the show Desafío Culinario or to write her book Viviendo la receta (Living the recipe), which was recognized as the second best gastronomic book in 2016 by Gourmand Awards China.
+Siete Caldos rescues the country's culinary wealth.
+Its ingredients come from market squares, orchards and regions that offer chili peppers, tomatoes, spices, beans and other products that will turn into a kak'ik (a slightly spicy soup with turkey) or a suban'ik (a tamale served in mazán leaves).

-Guatemalan food has a strong Mayan influence.
-Five centuries after European colonization, there are still dishes with indigenous names such as kak'ik, which means red or very spicy: a soup prepared with chili, achiote, cilantro and a turkey drumstick on the side.
+It means 'red' or 'very spicy': a soup prepared with chili, achiote, cilantro and a turkey drumstick on the side.

-There is also the pepián stew, made with different types of chili peppers, garlic, pepitoria seeds, sesame and chicken.
-Both dishes are considered intangible heritage of Guatemala.
+It is made with different types of chili peppers, garlic, pepitoria seeds, sesame and chicken.
+Along with kak'ik, it is considered an intangible heritage of Guatemala.